gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/production-readiness-checklist.md

 1. **Codebase** should be tracking in a version control system, the same code will be deployed in different environments
 1. **Dependencies** are shipped with the deployable artifact
-1. **Backing Services** can be detached and re-attached without codechanges (e.g. database, message broker)
+1. **Backing Services** can be detached and re-attached without code changes (e.g. database, message broker)
 1. **Config** remains in environment variables
 1. **Separate stages** for Build, Release, Run
-1. Applications run as **single stateless process**.
+1. An application runs as a **single stateless process**.
 Data must be stored in a database.
 1. **Port Binding**: applications export their service via a port binding
 1. **Concurrency**, services are horizontally scalable
 1. **Disposability**, applications are disposable, startup fast and support graceful shutdown (handles OS signals)
-1. **Dev/Prod parity**, environment are as similar as possible
+1. **Dev/Prod parity**, environments are as similar as possible
-1. **Logs** are treated as a **continuous stream of events** (no file rotation)
+1. **Logs** are treated as a **continuous stream of events** (no log-file rotation)
 1. **Admin processes**, e.g. database migrations are done as one-off admin process within the same environment as the long-running application

 ### Development

-- [ ] build with one command, build logic should be abstracted away inside a script
+- [ ] build with one command, complex logic should be abstracted away inside a script
-- [ ] use auto-formatting included in build
+- [ ] integrate auto-formatting into the CI build
       ([spotless](https://github.com/diffplug/spotless/),
       [black](https://github.com/psf/black),
       [rustfmt](https://github.com/rust-lang/rustfmt),
       [gofmt](https://github.com/golang/go/tree/master/src/cmd/gofmt))
-- [ ] static-code analyzers, linters included in build
+- [ ] integrate static-code analyzers, linters into the CI build ([errorprone](https://errorprone.info/), [infer](https://fbinfer.com/),
-      ([errorprone](https://errorprone.info/), [infer](https://fbinfer.com/),
       [sonarqube](https://www.sonarsource.com/products/sonarqube/),
       [eslint](https://eslint.org/), [ruff](https://github.com/astral-sh/ruff),
       [clippy](https://github.com/rust-lang/rust-clippy),
       [go-staticcheck](https://staticcheck.dev/))

+- [ ] integrate unit tests into the CI build

-- [ ] unit tests, integration tests, load tests, minimalistic end-2-end tests
+- [ ] add integration tests, load tests, only add minimalistic end-2-end tests
       because they are costly to maintain

 - [ ] [**don't forget the fallacies of distributed systems**](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing),